Betsy Braddock: In other media

 Betsy Braddock has made many appearances in media other than comic books as both Captain Britain and Psylocke.
 These include television series, films, and numerous video game adaptations and crossover titles.
-Betsy has been voiced by Grey DeLisle, Heather Doerksen, and Tasha Simm in cartoons, and by Laura Bailey, Kimberly Brooks, Catherine Disher, Melissa Disney, Kim Mai Guest, Erica Lindbeck, Junk Luk, Masasa Moyo, and April Stewart in video games.
+Betsy has been voiced by Grey DeLisle, Heather Doerksen, and Tasha Simm in animated series, and by Laura Bailey, Kimberly Brooks, Catherine Disher, Melissa Disney, Kim Mai Guest, Erica Lindbeck, Junk Luk, Masasa Moyo, and April Stewart in video games.
 In the film series, she was portrayed by Meiling Melançon and Olivia Munn.

 In merchandise

 Several statuettes of Betsy Braddock as Psylocke were produced by various manufacturers, including by Bandai in 2005, Hasbro in 2008 (Marvel Super Hero Squad Wave 7), Kotobukiya in 2010 (redesigned in the Japanese bishōjo style by Shunya Yamashita) and 2011, Bowen Designs in 2010, and Sideshow Collectibles in 2010 and 2011.
 A diorama of Psylocke and Spiral was also created by Sideshow Collectibles in 2009.

 Mini-bust statuettes of Psylocke were made by Bowen Designs in 2005, and by Diamond Select Toys, which also released several regular statuettes.
 Psylocke figures were also released as part of The Classic Marvel Figurine Collection by Eaglemoss Publications and the HeroClix collectible miniature game by NECA (Experienced – Giant-Size X-Men, Veteran – Armor Wars and Veteran – Xplosion.

 Three Betsy Braddock "Psylocke" action figures were produced by Toy Biz in 1996, including one as part of the Marvel Legends line which was later picked up by Hasbro.
 Two other action figures were released by Hasbro, one as part of the Marvel Universe toyline in 2011.
 Diamond Select Toys released three different Betsy Braddock "Psylocke" Minimates between 2009 and 2011, in the series Wave 7, Wave 28, and the Uncanny X-Force Box Set.